 Happy February, everyone!
-Today, I’m sharing some vintage Valentine’s Day vignettes as part of a Vintage Valentine’s Day Blog Hop!
+Today, I’m sharing some vintage Valentine’s Day vignettes and decorations as part of a Vintage Valentine’s Day Blog Hop!
 Thank you to Amber from Follow the Yellow Brick Home for hosting!
-At the end of this post, you can find a list of all the talented bloggers participating in the blog hop.
-Be sure to visit as many as you can for some creative Valentine ideas!
+At the end of this post, you can find a list of all the talented bloggers sharing their vintage Valentines decor.
+Be sure to visit as many as you can for some creative Valentine decorating ideas!

 For my post, I decided to design two Valentine’s Day vignettes using flowers and a few vintage items…